nllz/IRTF-HRPC/draft-quichr.md

 ### Transparency and IoT

-As discussed, end-to-end encryption on the transport layer makes monitoring and filtering of the traffic more complex, thus forcing network operators to adopt new and more onerous network management practices.
+As discussed, end-to-end encryption on the transport layer makes monitoring and filtering of the traffic more complex, which might lead to the adoption of other network manageer practics.

 This has implications also on the management of IoT (Internet of Things) devices.
-If an IoT device adopts QUIC, it will be harder for the company owning it to monitor what data is communicated with third parties.
+If an IoT device adopts QUIC, it will be harder for the user who owns the device to monitor what data is communicated with third parties.
 Moreover, also making research into the dissemination of cookies and malware might become more complex.

 Adequate tooling to protect the right to privacy of IoT users has not yet been developed.